cloudflare/cloudflare-docs/products/rules/src/content/transform/index.md

 HTTP Header Modification Rules run in the `http_request_late_transform` Phase of Cloudflare's request handling workflow.
 For more information on Phases, see [Phases](https://developers.cloudflare.com/firewall/cf-rulesets#phases) in the Ruleset Engine documentation.

-To create an HTTP Header Modification Rule in the dashboard, see [Create an HTTP Header Modification Rule](/transform/create-header-modification-rule).
+To create an HTTP Header Modification Rule in the dashboard, see [Create an HTTP Header Modification Rule in the dashboard](/transform/create-header-modification-rule).

+To create an HTTP Header Modification Rule via API, see [Create an HTTP Header Modification Rule via API](/transform/api/header-modification-rule).

 ---